US-Russia ties: Biden tells Putin to act on cybercrime | DW | 09.07.2021

 US President Joe Biden and Russian President Vladimir Putin held face-to-face talks in Geneva last month

-US President Joe Biden told his Russian counterpart on Friday that Moscow had to "take action" against cybercriminals.
+US President Joe Biden has warned his Russian counterpart that Moscow had to "take action" against cybercriminals, the White House said Friday.

-In a one-hour phone call, Biden told Russian President Vladimir Putin the US reserves the right to "defend its people and its critical infrastructure,'' the White House said.
+In a one-hour phone call, Biden told Russian President Vladimir Putin the US reserves the right to "defend its people and its critical infrastructure,.'

 The White House said that Biden pushed Putin "to disrupt ransomware groups operating in Russia" as the hacker threat became an urgent US national security problem.

+Biden said he was "optimistic" at the end of the conversation.
+He made clear the US expected Moscow's cooperation on cyberattacks that originate in Russia.

-In May, an attack on Colonial Pipeline, that provides fuel to half the eastern coast of the United States, forced the company to stop its operations.
+In May, an attack on Colonial Pipeline, that provides fuel to half the East Coast of the United States, forced the company to stop its operations cutting fuel supply to some areas.

-REvil's attack on top meat processor JBS SA led to the company paying out $11 million to the hackers, with the company losing millions more after it was forced to halt operations.
+Another cyberattack on top meat processor JBS SA led to the company paying out $11 million to the hackers and losing millions more after it was forced to halt operations.